openharmony/docs/en/application-dev/reference/apis/js-apis-cert.md

 ## X509CRLMatchParameters<sup>11+</sup>

-Defines the parameters used to match a CRL.
+Represents the parameters used to match a CRL.
 If no parameter is specified, all CRLs are matched.

 **System capability**: SystemCapability.Security.Cert